OTC Hearing Aids for Seniors: A Buyer's Guide

 - Support you can actually reach, ideally by phone, for setup help.

-OTC hearing aids are not a downgrade.
+OTC hearing aids aren't a downgrade.
 For mild to moderate age-related loss, they are a legitimate and far cheaper way to start hearing better.
 Match the device to your hearing, give it a few weeks, and treat lingering trouble as a cue to get tested.

 Frequently asked questions